Japanese occupation of West Sumatra: Invasion

-In 14 February 1942, the Japanese began its invasion of Sumatra by deploying paratroop units in Palembang.
+On 14 February 1942, the Japanese began their invasion of Sumatra by deploying paratroop units in Palembang.
 According to historian Audrey Kahin, the Japanese intended to preempt Dutch plans to damage oil installations near Palembang.
 From Palembang, the Japanese army soon swiftly spread across southern and northern Sumatra.
 By mid-March, larger numbers of troops landed on the northern and eastern coasts of Sumatra, moving rapidly southwards.

 On 23 February, reports indicated that a Japanese motorized column of approximately 48 trucks had reached Lahat, while another column of 23 trucks and 7 tanks was advancing westward, possibly toward Bengkulu.
 In response, the West Sumatra and Tapanuli Territorial Commands prepared to counter the Japanese advance northward.
 Meanwhile, the KNIL commander in Jambi initiated the withdrawal of scattered troops from Muaratebo, while maintaining defensive positions at Sarolangun.

 By 26 February, the Sarolangun detachment was forced to retreat following Japanese action in Bangko, Merangin.
 While awaiting reinforcements, the detachment was tasked with delaying the Japanese advance around Muarabungo, mobilizing six squads, some drawn from the Mang detachment.
 Dutch forces destroyed the bridge over the Bungo River, using the river's 100-meter width as a defensive barrier.
 However, on 28 February, Japanese forces successfully encircled the western flank of the Dutch defenses.
 Reinforcements dispatched from Jambi arrived too late, and the KNIL troops were ultimately repelled from Muarabungo, retreating to Muaratebo.
 To protect retreating forces from Central Sumatra, the KNIL command established a defensive perimeter on the west bank of the Batanghari River, setting up positions around Musang Island on 1 March.